 A: It can be daunting to hire a professional to do work when you are not sure what needs to be done.
 For starters, a closed crawl space is more than just closed vents, plastic and a dehumidifier.
-To close a crawl space, let’s break down the required parts into four manageable categories.
+Let’s break down the required parts into four manageable categories.

 Gas furnaces or gas water heaters located in the closed crawl space must be direct-vent or power-vented.
-This ensures there is no opportunity for harmful gases to leak and linger in the closed crawl space.
-Another safety consideration is radon testing, which is recommended for all homes by the U.S. Surgeon General and the Environmental Protection Agency (EPA).
+This ensures there is no opportunity for harmful gases to leak and linger in the space.
+Another safety consideration is radon testing, which is recommended for all homes by the U.S. surgeon general and U.S. Environmental Protection Agency (EPA).
 The EPA recommends that all homes with radon concentration of 4 picocuries per liter and greater inside the living space be mitigated.

-Water vapor is managed with a dehumidifier, supply air from the HVAC system, house air, or an exhaust fan.
+Water vapor is managed with a dehumidifier, supply air from the HVAC system, house air or an exhaust fan.
 Advanced Energy’s research found that dehumidifiers and supply air are the most effective methods for controlling water vapor in a closed crawl space.
-If ductwork is already located in the crawl space, a supply duct is a terrific inexpensive option.
-Be aware of the long term electrical and maintenance costs to run a dehumidifier or exhaust fan.
+If ductwork is already located in the crawl space, a supply duct is a terrific and inexpensive option.
+Be aware of the long-term electrical and maintenance costs of running a dehumidifier or exhaust fan.

-For more information about crawl spaces, Advanced Energy has a handy research-based booklet for homeowners and contractors available at www.crawlspaces.org or by calling (919) 857-9000.
+For more information about crawl spaces, Advanced Energy has research findings and other resources available at www.crawlspaces.org.

 As always when hiring a contractor, get at least three estimates, check references and have a detailed scope of work to make sure that you and the contractor are on the same page.
 Prices and descriptions may vary, but all estimates should include work that addresses the above four research-based categories.
 It’s also reasonable to ask for before and after pictures.
 Go for it and trust your gut!